n0rad/typed-command-line-parser/README.rst

  Usage: enumArgumentTest [ -amvlps ] [ transactions num ]
  Try `enumArgumentTest --help' for more information.

 * manager, parser, helper, arguments and params are extensible to match your needs
-* more I may not remember :)

 Composition
 ===========